The bachelor's degree is usually the first academic title or rank conferred on a student

 proficient in a particular branch of learning.
 The primary sources of liberal learning

-in the curriculum of the bachelor's degree are University Studies and electives.
+in the curriculum of the bachelor's degree are General Education and electives.
+For

-For more programs, those studies leading to proficiency in a branch of learning are
+more programs, those studies leading to proficiency in a branch of learning are a

-a major supported or complemented by one or more of the following: a professional
+major supported or complemented by one or more of the following: a professional core,

 The relationship among the parts of the bachelor's degree engender its coherence.
-University Studies and elective provide the intellectual milieu in which a particular branch of learning is applied.
-The development of proficiency in a branch of learning extends the student's knowledge of one or more of the human perspectives first encountered in University Studies.
+General Education and elective provide the intellectual milieu in which a particular branch of learning is applied.
+The development of proficiency in a branch of learning extends the student's knowledge of one or more of the human perspectives first encountered in General Education.